-Dr Alexander Lyon is an honorary consultant cardiologist at Royal Brompton & Harefield Hospitals Specialist Care, where he treats private patients.
+Dr Alexander Lyon is a consultant cardiologist at Royal Brompton & Harefield Hospitals Specialist Care, where he treats private patients.

 Dr Lyon studied at the University of Oxford, then trained as a junior doctor in cardiology in Oxford, in London (at Royal Brompton Hospital) and in Sydney, Australia.